 For several months, it was unclear whether Cohen, a longtime lawyer and fixer for the Trump Organization who once boasted that he would “take a bullet” for his boss, would remain loyal to the president.

 Cohen ultimately decided to plead guilty in connection with the payments to porn actor Stormy Daniels and model Karen McDougal, which he said were directed by Trump.
-Since then, he has been a vociferous Trump critic, testifying before Congress and then to the Manhattan grand jury.
+Since then has been a vociferous Trump critic, testifying before Congress and then to the Manhattan grand jury.

-Trump, who has denied having sex with either woman, has branded Cohen a liar.
+Trump, who has denied having sex with either woman, has castigated Cohen as a liar.
 Costello broke with Cohen before he pleaded guilty, after it became clear he was no longer in Trump’s camp.

 In the years since, Costello, a veteran New York attorney, has represented Trump allies including his former political strategist Steve Bannon and his personal lawyer Rudy Giuliani.